Witiko/doctoral-thesis/main.md

 [@novotny2020art, Table 3]

  [^35]: See Section \vref{sec:variable-control-in-token-embedding-evaluation}
-        for a discussion of my implementation of the positional model.
+        for a discussion about my implementation of the positional model.

 In 2021, we developed the fastText constrained positional model,[^36] which was less complex than the positional model and which achieved better accuracy than the positional model on word analogy and language modeling tasks.
-[@novotny2021when, Section 4] We compated the training time of both models.
+We compated the training time of both models. [@novotny2021when, Section 4]

  [^36]: See Section \vref{sec:position-independent-token-embeddings-accuracy}
-        for a discussion of the development and the accuracy of the contrained positional model.
+        for a discussion about the development and the accuracy of the contrained positional model.

 #### Results

-We showed that that positional model could achieve 4\% better accuracy than the subword language model on the English word analogy task when we trained both models for five hours.
-We also showed that our constrained positional model trained 2× faster than the positional model.
+We showed that the positional model could achieve 4\% better accuracy than the subword language model on the English word analogy task when we trained both models for five hours.
+We also showed that our constrained positional model could train 2× faster than the positional model.[^41]

+ [^41]: See Section \vref{sec:position-independent-token-embeddings-interpretability}
+        for a discussion about the interpretability of the positional model.

 #### Reproducibility